Skip to main content

 Start Small

-2. Add small latency to one service
+2. Add small latency to one service: Test that client retries and timeouts are configured correctly

 Build Toward Complexity

-Progress to more challenging scenarios:
+Progress through increasingly challenging scenarios:

 Establish Safety Nets